Archibald Cochrane, 9th Earl of Dundonald: Potatoes

 In February 1791 Dundonald published details of his experiments in making bread using potatoes in a booklet made up of three letters.
 By March 1791 he had also published a pamphlet on feeding the poor by adding starch and potato powder to flour.
 A print by James Gillray from 1795 entitled "Substitutes for bread; or Right Honourables saving the Loaves and Dividing the Fishes" satirises the notion that potato is a delicious alternative for flour by showing a group of MPs avoiding potato bread and instead eating fish and sirloin steaks covered in coins.

 The Cochrane brothers

 Cochrane's younger brothers also had notable careers.
 Charles Cochrane (1749-1781) served as a major in the British Legion during the American Revolution; John Cochrane (1750-1801) and Basil Cochrane (1753-1826) were supply contractors for the British Army and navy; Basil in particular made a fortune providing supplies to the navy in India.
 Alexander Cochrane (1758-1832) became an admiral.
-George (b.
+George Cochrane (b.
 1762) served in the army and in Parliament.
 Andrew (1767-1833) was an army officer, colonial governor, member of Parliament, and fraudster.

 The Earl of St. Vincent, Admiral of the Fleet, wrote of the Cochrane brothers in 1806, "The Cochranes are not to be trusted out of sight, they are all mad, romantic, money-getting and not truth-telling—and there is not a single exception in any part of the family."